We focus on a number of topic areas identified by state health policy leaders as important to population health.

 Go to the PCPCC’s TCPI resource page, which provides free tools for practice transformation coaches and practices related to patient and family engagement.
 See Bechel-Marriot’s presentation slides here.

-In April, the Multi-State Collaborative (MC) hosted a webinar featuring researchers from Mathematica Policy Research.
+The Multi-State Collaborative (MC) hosted a webinar featuring researchers from Mathematica Policy Research.
 Erin Taylor, director of health research, Grace Anglin, researcher, and Debbie Peikes, senior fellow, discussed findings from the third annual evaluation report on the Comprehensive Primary Care (CPC) initiative, which ended in December 2016.
 They shared information about multi-payer collaboration and how payers can come together to support best practices in improving patient care.
 The presenters also discussed lessons learned that could be applied to the Comprehensive Primary Care Plus (CPC+) initiative, which started its first of five years in January 2017.

 (The webinar begins at the 2:50 mark; it is sound only.)

 The webinar focuses on some of the challenges faced by CPC regions: aligning quality measures across payers (given that different payers may serve different enrolled populations); overcoming the unanticipated complexity of the process of payer data aggregation; and engaging self-insured payers in the region in transforming care delivery.